zalando/pg_view/README.rst

 Intro
 --------

 **pg_view** is a powerful command-line tool that offers a detailed, real-time view of your PostgreSQL database and system metrics.
-It combines the indicators commonly displayed by sar or iostat with output from PostgreSQL’s process activity view, and presents global and per-process statistics in an easy-to-interpret way.
+It combines the indicators commonly displayed by sar or iostat with output from PostgreSQL's process activity view, and presents global and per-process statistics in an easy-to-interpret way.

 pg_view shows these types of data: